Gagandeep131991/Cooking-channels/README.md

 # Cooking-channels
 There are two cooking channels Nisha Madhulika cooking channels and Kabita's Kitchen in Hinglish (mixture of English and Hindi) language.
-Firstly, DBSCAN algorithm is applied on bothe the datasets to make the clusters or to label the data.
+Firstly, DBSCAN algorithm is applied on both the datasets to make the clusters and label the data.
 Then, supervised classification algorithms are employed using different vectorization techniques.